All In Accessibility Standards

 BE 6.
 Food, Drink, and Retail

-These standards apply to cafe and bar areas, refreshment points, and retail outlets such as gift shops.
+These Standards apply to café and bar areas, refreshment points, and retail outlets such as gift shops.
 They also detail accessibility features, such as lowered counters and seating arrangements, with examples provided.

 BE 6.01 Counters